m6keller/Bird-Classification/README.md

 # Comparison Metric
 Use accuracy - just set up inference folder so that it can take this

+# TODO
+[] look into whether using one hot encoding works better or no [] collect time to train and cpu/gpu necessary
+[] benchmark dataset against popular image class NN and one ViT
 # Later
 look into using tabular data